Embolization for Epistaxis

 If you or a loved one experience troubling, recurring episodes of nosebleeds (epistaxis), you should not hesitate to contact Dr. M. Asif Taqi and his team to schedule an appointment in Thousand Oaks or West Hills, CA.

-As a triple-board certified neurointerventionalist, Dr. Taqi has extensive training and advanced expertise in treating severe cases of epistaxis.
+As a quintuple-board certified neurointerventionalist, Dr. Taqi has extensive training and advanced expertise in treating severe cases of epistaxis.
 His first-hand understanding of the challenges presented by the diagnosis of this condition has earned him the reputation of being among California’s most respected surgeons.

 Epistaxis (Nosebleed) Explained